embeddedcrab/cust_mem_alloc_freertos_cpp/README.md

-# cust_mem_alloc_freertos_cpp
+# C++ Custom Memory Allocator with FreeRTOS Heap
 C++ Custom Memory Allocator using FreeRTOS Heap

 If you are working on an embedded project which utilizes FreeRTOS with C++ then this would be interesting to you.

-It is a Custom Memory Allocator which uses FreeRTOS Heap internally for Dynamic Memory Allocation and Usage.
+It is a Custom Memory Allocator which uses FreeRTOS Heap internally for Dynamic Memory Allocation/Usage.

 You can use it with C++ STL functionalities such as; vector, set, shared pointer, map etc..